alisuetal/archived.alisu.giffty/README.md

 ## No accounts or e-mails needed

 After setting every detail, the pairs are generated and are shown to each person, passing the device to the name whom shows on the screen.
-> Note: If there's two or more person with the same name, you might want to save their names in a way to identify each one.
+> Note: If there's two or more guests with the same name, you might want to save their names in a way to identify each one.

 ## Gifts and prices